SETIatHCRO/Front-Page/Phones/README.md

 So for example, add extension 114 as `114`, but add group 310 as `310#`

+## Adding a Page Group

+Paging means mass-broadcast/announce without recipients having to pick up.
+Phones auto-answer.
+One-way communication.
+Used for emergencies.

+Applications -> Paging and Intercom.

+Add Page Group.

+Set "Busy Extensions" to "Force".

+Leave "Duplex" as "No".
+It is bad (privacy, chaos, etc) to have an option to auto-enable mics in remote locations.

 ## Troubleshooting

 Registration issue on phones?
 Maybe you set up the phone before adding the extension to FreePBX.